TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlvirtualmachine/v2-sqlvm-encryption-tde-alwaysencrypted-akv.md

   2. Restart SQL Services.

-- **Cannot open session for cryptographic provider 'SQLKeyVault_EKM_Prov'.
+- **Cannot open session for cryptographic provider `SQLKeyVault_EKM_Prov`.
 Provider error code: 3106.**

   Make sure you have the [Visual C++ Redistributable Packages for Visual Studio 2013 x64](https://www.microsoft.com/download/details.aspx?id=40784) on your AG nodes in VM.
 Uninstall the "SQL Server Connector for Microsoft Azure Key Vault" from control panel and [Reinstall](https://www.microsoft.com/download/details.aspx?id=45344).
 Make sure SQL Service has full permissions on registry and connector path: C:\Program Files\SQL Server Connector for Microsoft Azure Key Vault\

-- **When using RSA-HSM key ,Key with name 'akv' does not exist in the provider or access is denied.
-Provider error code  : 3.
+- **When using an RSA-HSM key, key with name `akv` does not exist or access is denied.
+Provider error code: 3.**
-(Not Supported - Consult EKM Provider for details)**

-  The SQL Connector for Azure Key Vault with the fix for RSA-HSM was released (1.0.5.0 (version 15.0.2000.440)) and can be [downloaded from Here](https://www.microsoft.com/download/details.aspx?id=45344)
+  The SQL Connector for Azure Key Vault with the fix for RSA-HSM was released (1.0.5.0 (version 15.0.2000.440)) and can be [downloaded from Here](https://www.microsoft.com/download/details.aspx?id=45344).

-- **Cannot find server asymmetric key with Thumbprint on Always On AG**
+- **Cannot find server asymmetric key with thumbprint on Always On AG**

   1. Check if thumbprint of asymmetric key in the secondary replica is different from the one in the primary replica using **_select * from sys.asymmetric_keys_**.
   2. If it's different, drop the key on the secondary replica and recreate it using the same provider key as the primary server.
   3. Take a fresh backup and restore the database on the secondary server.

+### Adding encryption to databases on Availability groups
-### Enable TDE on databases which are a part of Availability Groups or Add Encrypted databases to existing Availability groups
+This addresses how to enable TDE on databases that belong to Availability groups, and how to add encrypted databases to existing Availability groups.

 - Review [How to enable TDE Encryption on a database in an Availability Group](https://techcommunity.microsoft.com/t5/sql-server-support/how-to-enable-tde-encryption-on-a-database-in-an-availability/ba-p/318086)
 - Review [How to add a TDE encrypted database to an Availability Group](https://techcommunity.microsoft.com/t5/sql-server-support/how-to-add-a-tde-encrypted-database-to-an-availability-group/ba-p/318490)

-### What version or edition of SQL Server Supports TDE/Always Encrypted
+### What version or edition of SQL Server supports TDE/Always Encrypted
 You can check [what features are supported under what version/edition of SQL Server here](https://docs.microsoft.com/sql/sql-server/editions-and-components-of-sql-server-2016?view=sql-server-ver15)